AletheiaWareLLC/netgo/README.md

 # Content

-By default `netgo` will serve content from a subdirectory called `html\static`, this can be overriden with the environment variable `CONTENT_DIRECTORY`.
+By default `netserver` will serve content from a subdirectory called `html\static`, this can be overriden with the environment variable `CONTENT_DIRECTORY`.

 ## Git Bare